 I did about 30 hours of prep work for those four, 1-hour sessions.
 And you know what happened?

 I didn’t get a single enrollee.
-I didn’t even get responses.
-I followed up with parents not just to get registrations but feedback; and I didn’t get a single response – all of them ghosted.
+I didn’t even get responses when I followed up.
+I reached out to parents, not just to get registrations but at least feedback; and I didn’t get a single response – all of them ghosted.

-The other thing that happens with free trials is some people don’t show up.
-I’m sorry to say I had a class where it just so happened that every person who registered didn’t show up.
+The other thing that happens with free trials is some people just don’t show up.
+I had a class where every single person who registered didn’t show up.
+No skin off their back – it was free for them.
+But what a waste of time for me.

 Needless to say it was very disappointing and emotionally draining.
-And once I dusted myself off I focused on the takeaways and iteration.
+And once I dusted myself off I focused on the takeaways and iterating.

 Sure I want to increase the number of clients we serve.
 But more importantly I want the right clients.